Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

-\end{lemma} \begin{proof} We write the proof assuming $d'=1$, the case $d'\ge 1$ follows easily by a union bound.
+\end{lemma} \begin{proof} We write the proof assuming $q=1$, the case $q\ge 1$ follows easily by a union bound.
 Clearly, volume-retention implies strict positiveness of the measure.
-The proof is exactly the same as~\ref{ex: 4-d}, until~\eqref{eq: proof 4-d 2} where we use Lipschitz continuity to get the bound
+The calculation is exactly the same as conducted in the introductory part of this~\cref{sec: cv for max}, until we reach~\cref{eq: max estimation by ball}, where we must estimate